wiloon/blog/content/post/archive-1/install-gui-on-debian-7-wheezy.md

 # apt-get install mate-desktop-environment

-#or this to install mate-core + mate-desktop-environment and even more extras.
+# or this to install mate-core + mate-desktop-environment and even more extras

 # apt-get install mate-desktop-environment-extra